rambotech/BOG.Framework/README.md

   as it would appear on a paper check.

 ###Fuse:
-  Similar to an electrical fuse: records hits(frequency) and volume, and reports when user-defined thresholds are exceeded.
+  Similar to an electrical fuse: records hits(frequency) and volume, and reports when thresholds are exceeded.

 ###Logger:
   Provides a method of logging to a file, using a timestamped filename and rollover to a new file when